 Among the lenders offering favorable terms to first-time home buyers:

-One important thing young people (and their parents) should be thinking about well before buying their first property is how to build up their credit score.
+One important thing young people should be thinking about well before buying their first property is how to build up their credit score.
 In general, the higher a person’s credit score, the better home loan rates the bank is likely to offer them.

 There are a number of things anyone, including young people, can do to improve their credit score.
 These include: